 The HPCRF has available floor space or rack space specifically to house researcher-owned clusters or other high-density or high-requirement systems in a facility with adequate power, air conditioning and secure access.
 It can remove the need to renovate other lab space, and avoid the delays that can entail.
 More information HPC »

 WestGrid Collaboration and Visualisation Facility

 The WGCVF is a space that permits researchers to collaborate interactively using the AccessGrid network for conferencing using video and audio with many other sites at once.
 It also has a high-definition videoconferencing unit.

 Engineering Shops has a three dimensional (solid) printer, also called "rapid prototyper".
 The cost for using this varies, but can be used by on-campus researchers to create a physical representation of their solid models.
 A stereolithographic file (.STL file) is needed, but may be generated by Engineering Shops from other standard modelling files.
 More information on the 3D printer »

-The Qualitative Research Centre, housed in the College of Arts and Sciences has expertise on qualitative and quantitative analyses and can assist in merging the two branches of data interpretation.
-More information on the QRC »
+The Qualitative Research Lab, housed in the College of Arts and Sciences has expertise on qualitative and quantitative analyses and can assist in merging the two branches of data interpretation.
+More information on the QRL »